andres20980/kasten-docs/docs/operating.md

 ## Recovering Veeam Kasten From a Disaster via Helm â

-The k10restore Helm chart is deprecated with Veeam Kasten v7.5.0
+The k10restore tool has has been deprecated and will be removed in a future release.
+See Recovering Veeam Kasten from a Disaster via UI and Recovering Veeam Kasten from a Disaster via CLI for
-    release and will be removed in a future release.
+    supported recovery options.

 Recovering from a KDR backup using k10restore involves the following sequence of actions:

 1. Create a Kubernetes Secret, k10-dr-secret , using the passphrase provided while enabling Disaster Recovery
 2. Install a fresh Veeam Kasten instance in the same namespace as the above Secret
-3. Provide bucket information and credentials for the object storage location or NFS file storage location where previous Veeam Kasten backups are stored
+3. Provide bucket information and credentials for the object storage location or NFS/SMB file storage location where previous Veeam Kasten backups are stored
 4. Restoring the Veeam Kasten backup
 5. Uninstalling the Veeam Kasten restore instance after recovery is recommended

 If Kasten was previously installed in FIPS mode, ensure the fresh Veeam
     Kasten instance is also installed in FIPS mode.

-If Veeam Kasten backup is stored using an NFS File Storage Location , it is important that the same NFS share is reachable from
+If Veeam Kasten backup is stored using an NFS/SMB File Storage Location , it is important that the same NFS share is reachable from
     the recovery cluster and is mounted on all nodes where Veeam Kasten is installed.